 Thursday May 17, 2007

-The new water heater works well with AC power but we will have to wait and see how it works with the engine.
+The new water heater worked well with AC power but we will have to wait and see how it will work with the engine.
 Antonis, the office coordinator, has done rather well with the bureaucratic paperwork.
-Both the life raft and the fire extinguisher certificates are at hand.
+Both the life raft and the fire extinguisher certificates were at hand.
 Also, the coveted boat inspection certificate should arrive tomorrow.